linyuunc/group-tasks/README.md

 # GROUP TASKS
 This includes a list of group tasks that are used in cooperative learning, peer tutoring and computer-supported collaborative learning

+# PH Edits
+For each task or task component / stage, consider

+* The different ways of inducing positive interdependence (roles, goals, rewards, as/symmetrical information, or other task structures, or something else, or nothing?)

+* What type of task it is (McGraths circumplex)

+* Any considerations about group composition (size, homo/heterogeneous traits, which traits, etc)

+* Please also describe each task in sufficient detail (bullets not paragraphs) that the reader could plan how to do the task.

+* include screen shots where relevant
 # Updated 10/02/19

 ## The following eight cooperative learning methods were discussed in Johnson and Johnson (2000).